Skip to navigation Skip to content

 • Yes,

-• finalise the activity on the customer’s record, claims will go to PSA
+• Finalise the activity on the customer’s record, claims will go to Pending Sibling Assessment (PSA)

-• No, tell the sibling that because of a change in family circumstances, they may now be entitled; but a new claim is needed.
+• Advise the sibling that due to a change in family circumstances, they may now be entitled; but a new claim will be required.
 For parental income to be assessed correctly against the family pool, the sibling claim needs to be processed within the PSA review period of the customer’s claim.
 Procedure ends here

 4